-Effective for dates of service on and after April 15, 2012, the agency is expanding its prior authorization requirements to include selected surgical procedures.
+The agency expanded its prior authorization requirements to include selected surgical procedures.
 The medical necessity review for these procedures will be conducted by the agency or Qualis Health.

-Surgical procedures that require medical necessity review by the agency
+What surgical procedures require medical necessity review by the agency?

-To implement the prior authorization requirement for selected surgical procedures (including hysterectomies and other surgeries of the uterus), the agency will also conduct medical necessity reviews for selected surgical procedures.
-The agency will begin accepting requests for these medical necessity reviews April 1, 2012.
+To implement the prior authorization (PA) requirement for selected surgical procedures (including hysterectomies and other surgeries of the uterus), the agency will also conduct medical necessity reviews for selected surgical procedures.
+The agency began accepting requests for these medical necessity reviews April 1, 2012.
 For details about the PA requirements for these procedures, refer to either of the following:

-- Physician-Related Services/Health Care Professional Services Medicaid Provider Guide - Physician-Related/Professional and Emergent Oral Health Care Services Fee Schedule - ✓ Scroll down to "Physicians-Related/Professional and Emergent Oral Healthcare Services." - ✓ Select the most current "Physician and Related Services Fee Schedule" link. - ✓ Select a procedure code and refer to the comments field for the accompanying submittal requirement.
+- Physician-Related Services/Health Care Professional Services Medicaid Provider Guide - Physician-Related/Professional and Emergent Oral Health Care Services Fee Schedule